junaidrazaq/OpenPlay/README.md

     - index.ts

 ### Benefits
-- Seperated State from components for ease of access
+- Seperated redux state from components for ease of access
 - Created global types for continuous reuse
 - Contained Components to single folder, Whereby further segregated by app components and resuable/common/shared components